I’m sure you’ve heard the expression:

 I hope that this is a serious consideration when you’re naming your business.

 The first place a person will rush to if they are looking for something is the internet.
-If your business name is not search engine optimized (SEO), the likelihood of your business coming up in a search will be very remote.
+If your business name is not search engine optimized (SEO), the likelihood of it coming up in a search will be very remote.

 It does mean, however, that you should use “F” instead of “PH” when a word is known to begin with “F” and “quick” instead of “kwik”.